 If you aren’t sure why you’ve been taken back to prison or if you have any other problems, get specialist advice.

-In order for the conditions to be lawful they must be both necessary and proportionate to the needs of protecting the public of prevent re offending.
+In order for the conditions to be lawful they must be both necessary and proportionate to the needs of protecting the public and preventing re-offending.
 Necessary means that no other means of managing a particular risk is available or appropriate; and proportionate means that the restriction on the offender’s liberty is the minimum required to manage the risk.

-Licence conditions are not designed to be punitive, and are designed for risk management and public protection purposes (se R (on the Application of Carman) -v- Secretary of State for the Home Department EWHC 2400 (Admin).
+Licence conditions are not designed to be punitive, and are designed for risk management and public protection purposes, see R (on the Application of Carman) -v- Secretary of State for the Home Department EWHC 2400 (Admin).
 Further, they are subject to the scrutiny of the Administrative Court by way of Judicial Review due to the principles of reasonableness, necessity and proportionality.

 Thus, providing the proposed conditions correspond with a legitimate purpose, any corresponding interference with the Claimant’s Article 8 rights will be justified so long as that interference is reasonable and proportionate to the stated Purpose.
 Once again these issues can be resolved in the Administrative Court.
-If an offender breaches the terms of their licence, they render themselves to return to prison and will not be released unless directed to do so by the Parole Board.
+If an offender breaches the terms of their licence, they render themselves liable to be returned to prison and will not be released unless the Parole Board directs it.
 The power to recall lies with Probation Service therefore it is essential that the conditions in place are necessary, proportionate to manage risk.